gayatri1505/real_time_stock_market_analytics/README.md

-# Real Time Stock Market Analytics on GCP
+# Real-Time Stock Market Data Pipeline with Google Cloud & BigQuery

 This project builds a **real-time stock data pipeline** using **Google Cloud Platform**, transforming and storing data from the Alpha Vantage API and enabling SQL-based analytics in BigQuery.
 It follows a modular architecture with ingestion, transformation, storage and analysis layers.